-No conflict of interest is allowed for World Championships and Cash Prize competitions.
-For Record Capability and Rankings List competitions no conflict of interest is allowed unless it is not possible to run the competition according to the rules, (i.e. no properly qualified official available without a conflict of interest).
+No conflict of interest is allowed for Titled and CP events.
+For "R" and "L" competitions no conflict of interest is allowed unless it is not possible to run the competition according to the rules, (i.e. no properly qualified official available without a conflict of interest).
 In this case at least one-half of the Appointed Judges shall have no conflict of interest with any skier competing in the event.
 If a conflict of interest exists, the appointed official so affected shall not rule.
-Conflicts of interest, as defined by the following: